Sogand-mohamadiPour/usePopcorn/README.md

 ## The app will run at http://localhost:3000/.

 ## 🧩 Features

-- Search movies in real time
-- Add/remove items in your Watch List
+✅ Real-time movie search
+✅ Add or remove movies from your **Watch List**
-- Rate and update ratings for watched movies
+✅ Rate and update ratings for watched movies
+✅ Stores your list and ratings locally
+✅ **Fully responsive** layout (desktop, tablet, mobile)
-- Fetches all data using a public API
+✅ Fetches all data using a public API

-## To be continued...
+--

+## 💬 Feedback & Contributions

+If you have suggestions or want to contribute, feel free to fork the repo and submit a pull request.
+⭐ Don’t forget to star the project if you like it!

+---